Nonconvex Generalization of Alternating Direction Method of Multipliers for Nonlinear Equality Constrained Problems: Applications

-We give two concrete numeric examples and prove that the Assumption \ref{assumption} is satisfied and our previous convergence results are applicable to them.
-For the sake of the simplicity, each variable is scalar in the following two examples:\\

-where both Examples 1 and 2 are special cases of Problem \ref{prob:problem 2} and satisfy the framework of neADMM as shown in the following theorem. \begin{theorem} Both Examples 1 and 2 meet the Assumption \ref{assumption}. \end{theorem} Due to the space limit, the proof details are provided in the supplementary material (Section 4.1 in Page 10).
-Examples 1 and 2 are two nonconvex problems, however, the neADMM algorithm converges on two examples according to Theorem \ref{theo: convergence}, which will be verified in the experiments.

-\subsection{Applications}

-In this section, we provide two important applications that satisfy Lemma \ref{lemma:optimal values}, and thus fit into the proposed neADMM framework.
-We also verify their satisfaction of the properties under this framework such as error bound and convergence.
-In addition, the detailed optimization algorithm of neADMM is also elaborated for effectively solving the problems.
+Without loss of generality, we implicitly assume that there exist minima in Equations \eqref{eq:subproblem 1} and \eqref{eq:subproblem 2}.\\ The neADMM algorithm is presented in Algorithm \ref{algo:neADMM}.
+Specifically, Lines 3-4 update Equations \eqref{eq:subproblem 1} and \eqref{eq:subproblem 2}, Line 5 updates the dual variable $y$, and Lines 6 and 7 update the primal residual $r$ and the dual residual $s$, respectively.\\ The main challenge of the neADMM framework is to solve nonconvex subproblems Equations \eqref{eq:subproblem 1} and \eqref{eq:subproblem 2}.
+While there is no general method to solve them exactly, for some specific forms, we have efficient solutions, which are discussed in the next section.

+\section{Applications}

-\subsubsection{Optimization Problems with Spherical Constraints}
+\subsection{Optimization Problems with Spherical Constraints}

-The spherical constraint is widely applied in various research areas \cite{lai2014splitting} including 1-bit compressive sensing \cite{boufounos20081} as well as mesh processing \cite{neumann2014compressed}.
-The problem is formulated as \begin{problem}[Sphere Constrained Problem] \end{problem} where $\ell(\bullet)$ is a loss function.
-The main challenge of this optimization problem is the spherical constraint.
-In order to handle this difficulty, we introduce an auxiliary variable $w$ to and reformulate this problem as:
+The spherical constraint is widely applied in 1-bit compressive sensing \cite{boufounos20081} and mesh processing \cite{neumann2014compressed}, which is formulated as follows: \begin{problem}[Spherical Constrained Problem] \end{problem} where $\ell(\bullet)$ is a loss function.
+We introduce an auxiliary variable $w$ and reformulate this problem as follows:

-The augmented {L}agrangian is formed as follows.
+The augmented Lagrangian is formulated as follows according to Equation \eqref{eq: augmented Lagrangian}: